Dinamo Zagreb Logo

 Dynamo Zagreb LogoDynamo Zagreb Logo PNG

-The team has an unusual past, which is shown by the Dinamo Zagreb logo.
-The emblem tells about two periods of the existence of the football club.
+The team has an unusual history, as shown by the Dinamo Zagreb logo.
+The emblem depicts two periods in the football club’s existence.
 In each of them, the organization acted as a professional player.

 Dinamo Zagreb: Brand overview